 The Airman and Family Readiness Center is the service organization and focal point for Air Force family matters.
-Serving all single and married active-duty, Defense Department civilian personnel and their eligible family members; to include Guard and Reserve members while on active -duty orders, other eligible uniformed members, military retirees, and their eligible family members.
+Serving all single and married active-duty, Department of Defense civilian personnel and their eligible family members; to include Guard and Reserve members while on active duty orders, eligible uniformed members, military retirees, and their eligible family members.
 The A&FRC is located in Bldg.
 606 Room 140.

-Their services range from career focus, family life education, leadership unit consultation, and information and referral.
+Their services range from career focus, family life education, financial assistance, and information and referral.

 Contact the A&FRC 720-847-6681.

 Families are assisted through several programs within the Buckley A&FRC.

 Bundles for Babies is a workshop designed to help soon-to-be parents prepare for their upcoming baby.

 Heart Link is an orientation program for new spouses.

 Hearts Apart is a program designed for family members who have a loved one either deployed or on a remote tour.
 This program offers services such as phone calls, free preventative car care and family members events.